flybywiresim/docs/docs/beginner-guide/descent.md

 ## Base knowledge: Route, Star and Approach

 - __Basics__<br/>
-  As we have learned in previous chapters a flight route begins with a origin airport and a SID to safely guide aircraft away from the airport to the first waypoint on their actual route.
-Similar to a SID the arrival to an airport is done via a STAR (Standard Terminal Arrival Route) and an IAP (Instrument Approach, often APPR) to safely bring aircraft into a position to land on the destination airport with as little ATC communication as possible.
+  As we have learned in previous chapters a flight route begins with a origin airport and a SID to safely guide the aircraft away from the airport to the first waypoint on their actual route.
+Similar to a SID the arrival to an airport is done via a STAR (Standard Terminal Arrival Route) and an IAP (Instrument Approach, often APPR) to safely bring the aircraft into a position to land on the destination airport with as little ATC communication as possible.

 - __STAR__<br/>
-  A Standard Terminal Arrival Route (STAR) ensures safe and efficient traffic from the last en-route waypoint to the initial approach fix (IAF) of the Instrument Approach (IAP).<br/>
+  A Standard Terminal Arrival Route (STAR) ensures safe and efficient traffic from the last en-route waypoint to the initial approach fix (IAF) of the Instrument Approach (IAP).
 It separates aircraft and avoids conflicts through specific routing, levels/altitudes, speed restrictions and checkpoints often with holding areas.

-  One main objective is to do this with a minimum of communication between the ATC controller and the pilot.
+    One main objective is, to do this with a minimum of communication between the ATC controller and the pilot.
 As the STAR is part of the flight plan a pilot can simply continue from the normal route into the STAR if ATC has not given any other instructions.
-Sometimes ATC might give an explicit clearance for the STAR or change the STAR to manage traffic and landing situation (different runways, etc.)
+Sometimes ATC might give an explicit clearance for the STAR or change the STAR to manage traffic and landing situation (different runways, etc.).

     Often a STAR contains a clearance point which can't be passed without explicit clearance by ATC.
 If clearance is not given then usually a holding must be flown.

     The STAR which a pilot intends to use is usually included in the ATC flight plan and described in detail in navigational charts.

-    (TODO: STAR Chart example
+    Please also have a look at our airliner guide's SIDs and STAR section [SIDS and STARS](../airliner-flying-guide/navigation.md#sids-and-stars)

+    Find a good overview over charts in our airliner guide: [Reading a Chart](../airliner-flying-guide/navigation.md#reading-a-chart)

 - __Approach__<br/>
   The Instrument Approach (IAP or APPR) has similar objectives as a SID or STAR - safely bring aircraft into a position to land while ensure separation between aircraft.

     IAP are often designed for handling maximum traffic in even bad weather conditions.
 With only little traffic and good weather it is quite common that ATC instructs the pilot to leave the approach route by giving the pilot heading vectors for a more direct route to the final approach fix (FAF, also called final approach point).

     When flying with Online ATC (VATSIM, IVAO, PilotEdge, ...) expect being vectored to the FAF quite often.

-    (TODO: APPR plate example)
+    Find a commented ILS approach chart here: [Approach Chart](../airliner-flying-guide/navigation.md#chart-sample-1)

 - __ILS__<br/>
   The Instrument Landing System (ILS) is one of several modern forms of helping an aircraft during its final approach to land even in not optimal weather situations.
 ILS uses a localizer for lateral guidance and a glideslope for vertical guidance from the final appraoch fix down to a minimum at which the pilots need perform the final landing sequence visually.
   Modern airlines like the A320 are even able to use the ILS to land fully automatically as long as the runway's ILS supports it.

-    (TODO: ILS chart example)
+    Find a commented ILS approach chart here: [Approach Chart](../airliner-flying-guide/navigation.md#chart-sample-1)

 !!! info "Microsoft Flight Simulator and navigation charts"
     Although Microsoft Flight Simulator allows some flight planning through the user interface it is highly recommended to use navigational charts when flying airliners.
 MSFS' flight planning does not provide sufficient information to correctly fly a STAR or an approach.

+    There are several good sources for charts.
+One we can recommend is [Chartfox](https://chartfox.org/) which you can use for free after creating a free VATSIM account.

+    Often a simple Internet search will do the trick: Search for "<airport icao code> charts": E.g., "EDDM charts"

 ---